rcketscientist/ToggleButtons/README.md

 `compile 'com.anthonymandra:ToggleButtons:2.0.0'`

 ## Recent Changes
+Version 3.0

+Migrate to androidx.
+Required a bump to minSdk 14.
+1. Package name changed to `androidx.appcompat.widget.` `ToggleButton`|`ToggleGroup`

+Version 2.0

-Version 2.0 adds backwards compatibility to API 9.
+Adds backwards compatibility to API 9.
 This changed the api for dividers slightly.
 1. Divider is now in the custom namespace:  `app:divider`
 2. Divider can no longer support tint.
 You'll need to create custom drawbles.